 Why is this medication prescribed?

-Cobicistat is used to increase the amounts of atazanavir (Reyataz, in Evotaz ) in adults and children weighing at least 77 pounds (35 kg) or darunavir (Prezista, in Prezcobix ) in adults and children weighing at least 88 pounds (40 kg) in the blood when these medications are used to treat human immunodeficiency virus (HIV) in adults.
+Cobicistat is used to increase the amounts of atazanavir (Reyataz, in Evotaz ) in adults and children weighing at least 77 pounds (35 kg) or darunavir (Prezista, in Prezcobix ) in adults and children weighing at least 88 pounds (40 kg) in the blood when these medications are used to treat human immunodeficiency virus (HIV).
 Cobicistat is in a class of medications called cytochrome P450 3A (CYP3A) inhibitors.
 It works by increasing the amount of atazanavir or darunavir in the body so that they can have a greater effect.

 How should this medicine be used?